hashkat/hashkat/docs/tutorial12.md

 #### Ideology

+An agent's ideology is coded into the signal to represent content.
+To the user, they may represent religion, political affiliation, or any social attitude where other agents may agree or disagree, and chose to follow on that basis.

-An agent's ideology is the particular dogma that they follow.
-Ideologies may specified in the 'ideologies' section of the configuration file **INFILE.yaml**.
+Ideologies are specified in the 'ideologies' section of the configuration file **INFILE.yaml**.
+The default ideologies are listed below.

 ```python
 ideologies: